UniAdmissions

 UniAdmissions is an education consultancy providing help to students applying to Oxbridge and Medical Schools.

 History

 The company was founded in 2013 by Rohan Agarwal and David Salt - two medical graduates from Cambridge University and incorporated with companies house England and Wales as Medox Tutors Ltd in June 2015.

 Services

-The company provides support with students’ application, personal statement, admissions tests and interviews.
+The company provides support with students’ applications, personal statement, admissions tests and interviews.

 The tutors employed by UniAdmissions offer advice for most subjects.
 A large number of them are themselves graduates from universities in the Russell Group.

-The company offers an array of intensive courses to prepare for UKCAT, BMAT, LNAT, TSA, Interviews.
-The current UKCAT and BMAT Intensive course is judged the best available course for 2016 by The UKCAT Blog.
+The company offers one-to-one tuition sessions for applicants and an array of resources and intensive courses to prepare for UCAT, LNAT, ESAT, TMUA, TSA and other admissions tests, as well as Interviews.
+The UCAT and BMAT (former medicine admissions test) Intensive course is judged the best available course for 2016 by The UKCAT Blog.